dgudenkov-foreign-languages-homework/homework/homework-165/idioms.md

     - Really sad

 Goody two-shoes
-    - He always do his homework well, as ...
+    - He always does his homework well, as ...

     - Bad boy

 Piece of cake
-    - That task was ...
+    - That task was a ...

     - Hard